sdbds/CSD_image2embedding/README.md

 ## Useage

-1、Put any image to datasets
+1、Put any image datasets to `datasets` folder

 2、Powershell run with `Step2_embedding.ps1`(right clik)
 Linux use `pwsh Step2_embedding.ps1`

 3、Open address in terminal(should be automatic)

+4、results save in `output` folder